 This is a fast-paced course that requires a solid mathematics background.
 You should expect to work hard outside the class.
 Do all the homework assignments.
 This is the only way to be successful.
 As a bonus, your final grade will depend 15% on the homework.
 To prove the value of doing the homework I include below some data from three years ago.
-As you can see https://doi.org/10.1001/jhe/ a bonus, your final grade will depend 15% on the homework.
-To prove the value of doing the homework I include below some data from three years ago.
-As you can see homework jhe/ about the homework of the homework every week.
+As you can see the only way to be successful in this class is to do the homework every week.

-Homework will be assigned weekly and it will be submitted electronically on Blackboard by the beginning of the class the following week.
+Homework will be assigned weekly and it will be submitted in person in the beginning of the class the following week.
 No late homework will be accepted for any reason.
 Solutions will be posted immediately after class.
 It is to your advantage to do all the homework problems and though tempting not to use the solutions that are available through various sources.
 This is the only way to develop your problem-solving skills and be successful in the class.
 You can drop the lowest homework score.
-This should take care of any illness, job and family related emergencies.
+This should take care of any illness, job, and family-related emergencies.
 You can talk to your classmates regarding the homework assignments, but each should submit his/her own original solutions.
 Copying someone else's homework is cheating.